-Cats and dogs are both at risk for poisoning, and many pet poisons can be found in your cupboards, garage, even your everyday purse or briefcase.
-This provides the curious cat and dog with easy access to items that can cause them serious harm.
-In fact, we have searched our database and found thousands of cases of pets poisoned by everyday household items.
-We wanted to share some of the most common poisons we found, so we can help you prevent this from happening to your own pet.
+Cats and dogs are both at risk for poisoning, and you can find many pet poisons in your cupboards, garage, even your everyday purse or briefcase.
+This provides the curious cat and dog easy access to items that can cause them serious harm.
+In fact, we searched our database and found thousands of cases of pets poisoned by everyday household items.
+We want to share some of the most common poisons we found, so we can help you prevent this from happening to your own pet.

 Medications: We see many poison claims involving human pain relievers and medications because the pills are so small and can be easily scooped up by pets when dropped.
 These include acetaminophen, pseudoephedrine, albuterol, non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen.

 Plants: Ingestion of poisonous plants is a big concern, since many people like to decorate with them throughout the year.
 Lilies are especially dangerous for cats, and we’ve seen several claims for sago palm ingestion in dogs.

 If you think your pet has been poisoned

 Stay calm and act fast.
 Many of these toxins absorb quickly, and a fast response is the most effective.

 If necessary, safely remove the toxin from your pet’s reach.
 Do not allow them to ingest any more of the substance.